seanfisk/mastering-eos/README.rst

 Mastering EOS consists of two parts:

-* A poster of lesser-known useful tips and tricks that can be used by students in the EOS Lab.
+* A poster of lesser-known tips and tricks that can be used in the EOS Lab.
 * A full manual documenting both basic and advanced tasks.

 Mastering EOS is written by: